 Venial: Failing to respond to an insult in kind

 Deadly: Disrespecting a peer

 Venial: Intentional or recreational intoxication (consuming any alchemical concoction that includes the euphoric, intoxicant, hallucinogenic, or addictive qualities to the point that it affects you)

 Mortal: Letting fear dictate your actions when you have the power to do something else, running in fear

 Deadly: Losing yourself in a rage

-Venial: Unchaperoned association with eligible others
+Venial: Unchaperoned association with eligible people outside your culture

 Mortal: Giving away cultural artifacts to outsiders or destroying them